 |Minimum Age for Compulsory Military Recruitment||N/A*|

-Article 123 of the Labor Code and Article 129 of Law No. 12 of 2012 establish the minimum age for work and apprenticeship as 15, but this does not apply to children working in the informal sector, or children performing light work in domestic service or agriculture, as long as the work does not interfere with the children's education, or their physical or moral development.(2, 10, 13, 17) Children in Comoros are required to attend school only until age 12.
-The compulsory school age leaves children ages 13 to 15 particularly vulnerable to the worst forms of child labor, as they are not required to be in school but are not legally permitted to work either.(4, 12, 13)
+Article 129 of the Labor Code establishes the minimum age for work and apprenticeship as 15, but this does not apply to children performing light work in domestic work or agriculture, as long as the work does not interfere with the children's education, or with their physical or moral development.(8, 13, 16, 21) Children in Comoros are required to attend 6 years of primary school, through age 12.
+Since the minimum age for children to work is 15, children ages 13 to 15 are particularly vulnerable to the worst forms of child labor, as they may have completed primary school but are not legally permitted to work.(3, 8, 16, 22)

 The Government has established institutional mechanisms for the enforcement of laws and regulations on child labor, including its worst forms (Table 5).

-Criminal law enforcement agencies in Comoros took actions to combat child labor, including its worst forms.
-However, research found no evidence that agencies responsible to enforce labor laws took such actions.
+Law enforcement agencies in Comoros took actions to combat child labor, including its worst forms.

 Labor Law Enforcement

 In 2014, the Ministry of Labor (MOL) employed three labor inspectors, one for each of the three islands.(25) Given the prevalence of child labor in the country, the number of labor inspectors is inadequate.
 MOL inspectors organized training workshops for the Regional Committees Against Child Labor on laws and regulations on child labor, including its worst forms.(25) No labor inspections were conducted and no citations were issued for violations of child labor law during the reporting period.(8) In addition, reports indicate a lack of equipment, transportation, and funding to conduct effective child labor inspections and legal proceedings.(23)